njwilson23/irlib/doc/doc_tutorial.rst

 Note: This tutorial, while helpful, is not necessary for operating irlib.
 For a basic introdution to irlib and its workflow refer to Command-line Utilities and IcePick2.
-This extra information is helpful for intermidiate and advanced irlib users.
+This extra information is helpful for intermediate and advanced irlib users.

 **This tutorial is for an older version of irlib.
 The same workflow still